n2Electrons/kubernetes-demo/README.md

 This configuration provides fault tolerance and load distribution across the entire cluster infrastructure.

+## NGINX Core Functions

+### Main Features

+**Web Server**
+Serves static files (HTML, CSS, images, etc.) very efficiently.

+**Reverse Proxy**
+Receives client requests and redirects them to one or more internal servers.

+**Load Balancer**
+Distributes traffic to multiple replicas of an application.

+**TLS/SSL Termination**
+NGINX can handle certificates and encryption for your applications.

+**Kubernetes Ingress**
+In Kubernetes, NGINX is used as an Ingress Controller, allowing internal services to be exposed through HTTP/HTTPS routes.

 ## Git Workflow

 - **main**: Release branch for milestones